yandex/yatagan/api/dynamic/module.md

 un-penalized by validation.
 Yet if the graph is invalid, all errors will be reported.
-To make use of this, a [DynamicValidationDelegate][com.yandex.yatagan.DynamicValidationDelegate] implementation may be supplied via [setDynamicValidationDelegate][com.yandex.yatagan.Dagger.setDynamicValidationDelegate].
+To make use of this, a [DynamicValidationDelegate][com.yandex.yatagan.DynamicValidationDelegate] implementation may be supplied via [setDynamicValidationDelegate][com.yandex.yatagan.Yatagan.setDynamicValidationDelegate].

 ## Memory consumption

-Every DL backend maintains a global static cache of all the required framework models, that resemble a built DL graph.
+Every Yatagan backend maintains a global static cache of all the required framework models, that resemble a built Yatagan graph.
 Though such an approach is fine when using it in compile-time, an actual application should be aware of **potential memory consumption increase**, when using reflection backend.
 Strict measurements were not done on the subject though.